bcgov/data-publication/pages/open_data_w.md

 ## FINAL PUBLICATION
 A member of the DataBC Program will assist the publication of the metadata record and provide any feedback necessary.

+Follow up with the DataBC Program Services Team you are working with in regards to publishing data or contact [data@gov.bc.ca](mailto:data@gov.bc.ca).

 ## MAINTAINANCE
 Data should be continually updated and maintained.
+The life cycle of a datasets may also include retirement and archiving.

 -------------------------------------------------------